-Server setup Do the f
+Server setup

 Do the following:

 - Make sure that you are either a local administrator or an administrator for the domains and workgroups that you are managing. - Create a shared network location for the server image, and make sure that you have read/write access to that location.